UNLOCK YOUR CHILD'S

 3. Thank a Veteran Photo Booth

-The “Thank a Veteran” photo booth allows students to showcase their creativity.
+The “Thank a Veteran” photo booth offers students an opportunity to showcase their creativity.
 They can create a photo booth complete with props and backdrops that symbolize the sacrifices and service of veterans.

 Encourage all participants to share their photos on social media, using the hashtag #ThankAVeteran to spread awareness and appreciation.